 Today, we’re presenting the publication “Behind the Camera: Creativity and Investment for Latin America and the Caribbean,” with the support of Netflix, which demonstrates the need to develop skills and offer training to creative talent so that the industry can continue to grow.
-It’s based on conversations with nearly 100 emerging creators, producers, entertainment executives, government officials, and film association professionals, who helped identify both opportunities and challenges.
+It’s based on conversations with nearly 100 emerging creators, producers, entertainment executives, government officials, and film association professionals who helped identify opportunities and challenges.

 The audiovisual industry is part of the regional focus on development.
 It’s impossible to innovate, develop new industries, and compete in the global economy when more than half the population hasn’t completed secondary education— or when young people do finish school but still don’t have the skills and knowledge they need for the 21st century.
-The policies and initiatives undertaken jointly by the public and private sectors need to focus not only on the youth already in the workforce, but also those who are on the verge of joining.
+The policies and initiatives undertaken jointly by the public and private sectors need to focus not only on the youth already in the workforce but also those on the verge of joining.
 Education needs to provide these students with concrete tools—ones they need to succeed in life and which will not decrease in usefulness over time.
 On the contrary, these tools should become more valuable and enable them to acquire even more skills.
 Educational systems need to invest in portable skills that can move from one job to the next, and which don’t become useless or outdated.

 Workforce Skills for Audiovisual Production in the Region

-As the industry diversifies, innovates, and comes to reflect the needs of the global marketplace, the professionals behind the camera need to have technical skills that are up to the task.
+As the industry diversifies, innovates, and comes to reflect the needs of the global marketplace, the professionals behind the camera need technical skills that are up to the task.
 The speed with which the market is transforming and adapting to changes in technology, as well as the difficulties that formal education and training systems have when it comes to responding to new demands, have become obstacles for many people in the industry.
-One piece of good news: not only has there been an increase in post-secondary education programs, but they have diversified, extending as well to vocational education.
+One piece of good news: not only has there been an increase in post-secondary education programs, but they also have diversified, extending to vocational education.

-Additionally, the study emphasizes the urgent need to invest in and update training for professionals in the creative industry (also known as above and below the line skills), so that they can meet the recognized global quality standards that the industry demands.
+Additionally, the study emphasizes the urgent need to invest in and update training for professionals in the creative industry (also known as above and below-the-line skills), so that they can meet the recognized global quality standards that the industry demands.
 Among these are the so-called 21st-century skills, which are vital for adapting to the future of the industry and the impact of the digitalization and automation of labor.
 The industry has to be a key partner in designing policies regarding education and training as well as solutions; in helping identify skill gaps and determining if training programs are relevant and effective; and also in offering opportunities for continuing education and development to its employees through upskilling and reskilling programs.
 The industry is not only a consumer of talent.
 It also contributes to broadening and diversifying the education and training options on offer.

 New Hotspots, New Opportunities

-This publication is part of a series of initiatives to diversify creative talent and develop cross-disciplinary skills in Latin America and the Caribbean through the 21st-Century Skill Initiative, which supports the adoption of a new era of public policies, in pursuit of a more creative, inclusive and prosperous future for the entertainment industry.
+This publication is part of a series of initiatives to diversify creative talent and develop cross-disciplinary skills in Latin America and the Caribbean through the 21st-Century Skill Initiative, which supports the adoption of a new era of public policies in pursuit of a more creative, inclusive and prosperous future for the entertainment industry.